Pete Sampras Tennis

-Pete Sampras Tennis is a sports video game, developed by Zeppelin Games and published by Codemasters.
-It was followed by Sampras Tennis 96 for Sega's 16-bit console and later by Pete Sampras Tennis '97, released for the PlayStation and Windows/DOS.
+Pete Sampras Tennis is a sports video game published by Codemasters for the Sega Genesis and Game Gear in 1994.
+A Master System version was cancelled in development.
+It was followed by Sampras Tennis 96 for the Genesis and Pete Sampras Tennis '97.

 Gameplay

 While Pete Sampras Tennis uses all three control pad buttons, the game play remains simple yet realistic, for its time.
 While serving, the A button sends the ball automatically, and B allows the player to control the ball speed and direction, and is the only way to score aces against the best players.
 During play, A lobs, B sends a normal shot and C, if pressed alone performs a top spin shot, if in conjunction with left or right on the D-Pad the player dives in that direction.
 It is also possible to aim the ball by pressing any direction on the D-Pad before there is contact between the racket and the ball.

 Expert players are able to win against any computer player without giving a point away, since the AI isn't very well developed (and there are no difficulty options) and it's hard to miss a ball.
 The most usual tactic is to lure the opponent into the net (by making low shots), and then expect he bounces against a mid-height ball close to the net, or if he manages to return, call in a long lob, leaving the opponent with no chances of returning the ball.
 With harder-hitting characters, it is possible to make strong and accurate returns after the serve, which the computer-controlled player rarely manages to return.

 While managing to make perfect use of the lob and spinning shot aim is essential to play the game, top spins can be more a nuisance than helpful.
 Since it shares the same button as dives, and a good top spin shot requires additional power control (by either pressing up or down), Sega's 8-direction pads, if broken or dirty, or even simply if the user's finger slipped, top spin shots often ended up turning into a dive, the ball passing uselessly by the helpless player.